eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

     }
 ```

 The above method defines the `OnCreatingTicket` action, which we saw configured earlier in the OAuth options configuration.
-From the code are essentially doing 3 things:
+From the code, we are essentially doing 3 things:

 1. Get the internal username of the user attempting to login.
 2. Check whether said user exists